Who I Treat

 Life’s challenges can feel dark, heavy, or even impossible to deal with.

 Many people who start therapy feel like they are going round in circles, repeating negative emotions or habits.
 Perhaps you can relate.
-Maybe you check things off of your to-do list, but you don’t feel like you’re getting anything done or you’re noticing that you complain a lot about feeling stressed, tired, and unfulfilled and are aware that it is impacting your ability to feel connection and lead a meaningful life.
+Maybe you check things off of your to-do list, but you don’t feel like you’re getting anything done or you’re noticing that you complain a lot about feeling stressed, tired, in pain or generally unfulfilled, and are aware that it is impacting your ability to feel connection and lead a meaningful life.

 Stuck in negativity and feeling worried all the time, you may feel like life is spent constantly feeling “on edge”.